TumbleOwlee/ws-dissector-lib/README.md

         assert(pcall(dofile, Dir.global_plugins_path()..'/lib-ws-dissector.lua'), "Could not load lib-ws-dissector.lua!")
     end
 ```
-It will automatically load the library either from your personal or global plugin directory.
+It will automatically load the library from your personal or global plugin directory.
 If you place the library or any dissector into some subdirectory, you will have to modify the search paths accordingly.

 ### Example
-An working example is provided in [custom_protocol.lua](https://github.com/TumbleOwlee/ws-dissector-lib/blob/master/example/custom_protocol.lua).
-Just place it into your plugin folder and either restart Wireshark or press *Ctrl + Shift + L* to reload all plugins.
-Now use the tool of your choice to send some bytes.
+A working example is provided in [custom_protocol.lua](https://github.com/TumbleOwlee/ws-dissector-lib/blob/master/example/custom_protocol.lua).
+Just place it into your plugin folder and restart Wireshark or press *Ctrl + Shift + L* to reload all plugins.
+Now use a tool of your choice to send some bytes.
 On Linux you could use *echo* and *netcat* for this purpose.
 ```bash
 echo -n -e "\x01\x02\x03\x01\x02\x03\x00\x00\00\x00\x00\x00\x01\x00\x0CHello World!" | netcat -u -p 40400 <IP> 40100
 ```
+By adding the protocol filter 'custom_protocol' the message should appear and every field, including the text with variable length, shall be correctly displayed.

 ## Configuration
-As much as possible, the library uses the same configuration parameter names as given by the [Wireshark Documentation](https://www.wireshark.org/docs/wsdg_html_chunked/index.html).
+For the base setup, the library uses the same property names as defined in the [Wireshark Documentation](https://www.wireshark.org/docs/wsdg_html_chunked/index.html).
+Additional properties are added to support various features, like replicating a given field multiple times.
 The configuration consists of the following properties:
 ```lua
 config = {
     -- protocol name (see 11.6.5.1)